theelims/PsychicMqttClient/README.md

 #### Together with WiFiClientSecure

-If you use WiFiClientSecure in your application as well, it can be configured to use the X509 certificate bundle as well.
+If you use WiFiClientSecure in your application, it can be configured to use the X509 certificate bundle as well.
 In that case you should use WiFiClientSecure to instantiate the certificate bundle before calling `attachArduinoCACertBundle()`.

 ```cpp
 WiFiClientSecure client;